lassemoldrup/AWDIT/README.md

 The tool supports four history formats:

 - `plume`: a text-based format used by Plume and PolySI.
-Histories in this format should be directories with a single file called `history.txt`.
+Histories in this format is a single `.txt` file.
 - `dbcop`: a binary format used by DBCop.
 Histories in this format should be directories with a single file called `history.bincode`.
 - `cobra`: a binary format used by DBCobra.
 Histories in this format are directories with `.log` files (one for each session).
 - `test`: a human-friendly text-based format useful for writing tests.
 A history in this format is a single `.txt` file.